 “Looters, man.
 Promise me you’ll get your clan out of here.”

 “You have my word”, I said as the line went dead.“That’s it, it’s time to go.”

 I looked around.
-If this was a zombie outbreak then I’d need a few things from the shop.
-I packed up my toolbox and some other things and loaded them in my suburban.
+If this was a Zombie outbreak then I’d need a few things from the shop.
+I packed up my toolboxs and some other things and loaded them in my suburban.
 I also had a few guns that were finished except needing to be Cerakoted.
 They got loaded as well.
 I then counted them to make sure it would do.
-Two 12ga tactical shotguns (a Remington 870, and a Mossberg 930), one each of our Templar (18“ polygonal rifled barrel good for dealing punishment from near or far), a Paladin (24“ polygonal rifled bull barrel for ultimate accuracy), and Guardian (16” polygonal bad to the bone carbine) rifles all in 5.56.
-Then for rifles with more punch I grabbed a 7.62 Broadsword rifle (18” polygonal rifled barrel and an Eotech) and a 7.62mm Longbow rifle (24” polygonal rifled barrel and a 10 power Leupold Mil-dot scope).
-I had my G23 Reaper so I snagged a G19 for my wife.
+Two 12ga tactical shotguns (a Remington 870, and a Mossberg 930), one each of our Templar (18“ polygonal rifled barrel good for dealing punishment from near or far), a Paladin (24“ polygonal rifled bull barrel for ultimate accuracy), and a Guardian rifle (16” polygonal rifled bad to the bone carbine) all in 5.56.
+Then for rifles with more punch I grabbed my 7.62 Broadsword rifle (18” polygonal rifled barrel and an Eotech) and a 7.62mm Longbow rifle (24” polygonal rifled barrel and a 10 power Leupold Mil-dot scope).
+I had my G23 Reaper on my hip so I snagged a couple of the finished G22′s and a G19 for my wife.
 She wasn’t much of a shooter but she would get that way in a hurry.
 As long as I could find ammo these weapons would be everything I needed to keep my family alive.
 Sure there were more than I could shoot but they would arm additions to our group down the road somewhere.
 After grabbing all the ammo I had on hand to test fire all the new builds with it was time to leave.